FurryR/kylin-extension/README.md

 ## How to use

-After opening the project, navigate to `Custom Extension`.
-Click `Files`, and then select `kylin.js`.
+After opening the project, navigate to `Custom Extension`, and install the extension from `https://furryr.github.io/kylin-extension/kylin.js`.
 Make sure `Run without sandbox` is checked.

 If the project is already obfuscated, you can view the project's metadata.
 Otherwise, you will be able to adjust obfuscation preferences.
 When everything is ready, click `Proceed` and Kylin will automatically load the obfuscated version into your editor.